 - Eucalyptus trees in particular are exceptionally good at draining swamps, which is why they were imported into places as diverse as Israel (Mandatory Palestine at the time) and Southern California.

 - A good real life example is in California: Palm Trees.
 They're not native to this area, they were just brought here because they grow nicely here and "look pretty."
 Problem.
 Here?
 They -rain- pollen, so if you're in So Cal and wonder why you can't stop sneezing: it's because of this trope.

 - The one exception is the Washington Palm, Washingtonia filifera.
 It's for this tree that Palm Springs was named.
 However, this is usually not the same tree that lines the streets of LA and other Southwestern cities.

 - You know where else you find palm trees?
 Ireland.
 To give an idea of how messed up that is, Ireland sits on the fifty-third parallel, which puts it on the same latitude as Edmonton, though the Gulf Stream makes the temperatures relatively warm and stable.

 - Here's one that might blow your mind: tumbleweeds are not native to the American west.
 Their common name among botanists is Russian Thistle.
 They were originally accidentally unleashed on South Dakota in 1870 or 1874 in a shipment of flaxseed, and had colonized the west coast by 1900.
-We now associate them with the wild west that Western movies are almost obligated to include them, even if they weren't present at the time depicted.
+They now have such a strong association with The Wild West in popular perception that Western movies are almost obligated to include them, even if they weren't present at the time depicted.